huplay/open-all-gpt/README.md

 - `date`: The release date of the model
 - `transformerType`: The type of the transformer as it is listed in TransformerType.java
 - `repo`: The url of the repo to download the model files (Currently it should be a Hugging Face repo)
-- `branch`: The branch name of the repo (Currently it should be url escaped)
+- `branch`: The branch name of the repo
 - `files`: list of necessary files.
 If some of these are missing it will be downloaded from the repo
 - `parameterNaming`: The format of the transformer parameters (outside of decoders).
 The `{name}` will be replaced by the name used in the code
 - `decoderParameterNaming`: The format of the transformer parameter at decoders.
 The `{decoderId}` will be replaced by the index of the decoder, the `{name}" by the name used in the code